-The AMF authorizes the request based on UE time synchronisation service related subscription data, i.e. UE has valid subscription data for time synchronization service.
+void

 The AMF invokes the service operation provided by the TSCTSF.
-AMF discovers and selects the TSCTSC based on local configuration or via NRF query.
+AMF discovers and selects the TSCTSF based on local configuration or via NRF query.
 The service operation request includes the time synchronization service request from the UE.

-When receiving the UE time synchronization service request, TSCTSF may retrieve the UE time synchronization service related subscription data from UDM to check whether the UE is authorized to request the time synchronization service for the requested error budget.
+When receiving the UE time synchronization service request, TSCTSF retrieves the UE time synchronization service related subscription data from UDM to check whether the UE is authorized to request the time synchronization service for the requested error budget.

 If the 5G access stratum time distribution parameters in UDR are associated with a DNN/S-NSSAI for the PCF for the UE may discover the PCF for the PDU Session using SUPI and (DNN, S-NSSAI) as parameters.